Funny-mad-Peeea/ScaiIlp/readme.md

     * "define=BOOST_TEST_NO_MAIN"      (without double quotes)

-3. Specify the location of Cbc by opening the properties.props file and setting the User Macro COIN_DIR (if your paths follow our examples) or by setting the COIN_LIB_PATH and COIN_INCLUDE_PATHS macros to the correct paths on your system.
+3. Specify the location of Cbc by opening the properties.props file and setting the User Macros WITH_OSI and WITH_CBC to 'true', and COIN_DIR to the correct path (if your paths follow our examples).

-4. Activate CBC by opening the properties.props file and setting the preprocessor definitions "WITH_CBC=1" and "WITH_OSI=1".
+   If your paths do not follow our examples, you may want to manually edit the include and linker directories or the properties.props outside of VS.

-   You can find the preprocessor definitions under C/C++ -> Preprocessor -> Preprocessor Definitions.
+4. [OPTIONAL] If you want to support multithreading, specify the location of pthread by setting the environment variable PTHREAD_DIR, whereby PTHREAD_DIR has to contain the folders "Win32-v141-Release", "Win32-v141-Debug", "x64-v141-Release" and "x64-v141-Debug", each containing the appropriate version of pthread.dll.

-   CBC should be activated by default.
+5. [OPTIONAL] If you want to support SCIP, specify the location of SCIP by opening the properties.props file and setting the User Macro WITH_SCIP to 'true' and SCIP_DIR to the correct path (if your paths follow our examples).

-5. If you want to support multithreading, specify the location of pthread by setting the environment variable PTHREAD_DIR, whereby PTHREAD_DIR has to contain the folders "Win32-v141-Release", "Win32-v141-Debug", "x64-v141-Release" and "x64-v141-Debug", each containing the appropriate version of pthread.dll.
-Otherwise proceed with step 5.
+   If your paths do not follow our examples, you may want to manually edit the include and linker directories or the properties.props outside of VS.

-6. Specify the location of Boost by opening the properties.props file and setting the User Macros BOOST_VERSION and BOOST_DIR (if your paths follow our examples) or by setting the BOOST_INCLUDE_PATH and BOOST_LIB_PATH manually to the correct paths on your system.
+6. Specify the location of Boost by opening the properties.props file and setting the User Macros BOOST_VERSION and BOOST_DIR (if your paths follow our examples) or by setting the BOOST_INCLUDE_PATH and BOOST_LIB_PATH manually to the correct paths on your system outside of VS.

 7. Build ScaiIlpDll, ScaiIlpExe, and UnitTest.